Tennis at the Olympics

 - For the games in 1896, 1900, 1904, 1988, and 1992 the semi-final losers shared bronze medals.
-In all other years and in future tournaments a playoff match for the bronze medal is staged.
+In all other years and in future tournaments a playoff match for the bronze medal was staged.

 - The first woman to win an Olympic event was England's Charlotte “Chattie” Cooper, who won the tennis singles at the 1900 games.

 - In 1912, the Olympics and Wimbledon were held at the same time, and all of the best players chose to compete at Wimbledon.